linhphambuzz/AdventOfCode/README.md

 <h1 align=center> 🎄 ADVENT OF CODE 🎄</h1>

-I use AOC to practice Data Structures and Algorithms (DSA) in Python.
+I solved problems from Advent of Code to learn and practice  Data Structures and Algorithms (DSA) in Python.
+Categorized problems listed below summarize my learning experiences.
-Below is a comprehensive list of what I've learn from doing AOC 2022 and 2023.

-**_NOTE:_** Puzzles that are not listed under any category were solved using the combinations of different Data Structures.
+> Puzzles that are not listed under any category were solved using the combinations of different Data Structures.
 Categorized days listed below are only primary examples of each corresponding category.

- ## 🔖 2022 ##
+ ## 🎅 2022
-* List: *list is used in almost every puzzle*
+* List:

     * [day 3](./2022/day3_2022/AOC_day3.py)
     * [day 4](./2022/day4_2022/day4.py)
     * [day 6](./2022/day6_2022/day6.py)
     * [day 18](./2022/day18_2022/day18part1.py)
-    * ... etc
+    * *list/array is used in almost every puzzle*

 * Queue, Stacks:
     * [day 5](./2022/day5_2022/day5.py)